TAAA Mission, Constitution & Bylaws

 Section 6.
 The Board of Directors shall report to the General Assembly at each session thereof, such report giving a true and complete statement of the affairs of the Association and of the business which such Board has transacted since its last report.

 Section 7.
 A majority of the Board of Directors shall constitute a quorum.

 Section 8.
-In the interim between called meetings, the Board of Directors and its members shall act and vote in writing through the government mails.
+In the interim between called meetings, the Board of Directors may act and vote in writing through email, the government mails, or telephonic meetings.
 The Secretary shall record all such actions in the minutes of the meeting of the Board.

 Section 1.
-The officers of this Association shall be: State President, State Vice President, Treasurer, and Secretary.
-There shall be one Vice President and two Directors from each of four designated regions in Texas.
+The officers of this Association shall be: President, Vice President, Treasurer, and Secretary.
+There shall be one Vice President and two Directors from each of three designated regions in Texas.